 Search-based Software EngineeringCoordinator: Dr Brad Alexander

 Many activities in software engineering involve some element of search.
 Some examples include selection of requirements, localisation and correction of defects, and the optimisation of test coverage.
-The fast-growing field of Search-Based Software Engineering (SBSE) applies computing resources to these search problems to improve the efficiency and quality of software engineering processes.
+The fast-growing field of Search-Based Software Engineering (SBSE) applies computing resources to these search problems to improve the efficiency and quality of software engineering artefacts and processes.

 OptLog is expanding its research in SBSE.
 Our current areas of interest including test coverage of verification systems, software defect repair and direct exploration of program design spaces.

 Dynamic Adaptive Software ConfigurationOur primary goal is to optimise energy consumption on Android mobile phones.
 To model the power usage, we use an event-based modelling technique.
 The internal battery fuel gauge chip is used to measure the amount of energy being consumed and accordingly the model is built on.
 We use the model to estimate components' energy usages.
 In addition, we use evolutionary computation to prolong the battery life.
 This can be achieved by using the power consumption model as a fitness function, re-configuring the smartphone's default settings and modifying existing code of applications.